goel4ever/usage-gulp/README.md

 # usage-gulp [![Build Status](https://travis-ci.org/goel4ever/usage-gulp.svg?branch=master)](https://travis-ci.org/goel4ever/usage-gulp)
+Often I hear folks struggling with workflow management with what tool to use or what plugin to incorporate in process?<br>
-Sample gulp tasks encoded for future references focusing on Workflow Management.<br>
+Here is a sample project with gulp tasks encoded for future references focusing on Workflow Management.
+I've tried to document most information as I understand and I tend to keep updating it.
+Please feel free to point out issues or contribute as you like.<br>
 [Check out the 'notes' folder for further details]

 ## Assumptions